dedis/cothority/byzcoin/README.md

   instance, or *Delete* an instance. *Spawn*, *Invoke*, and *Delete* represent all the possible actions a user can do to update the ledger.
 - Every request to update the ledger is a transaction made up of one or more instructions.
-The transactionn is sent to one of the nodes.
+The transaction is sent to one of the nodes.
   All instructions in the transaction must be approved by a quorum of the nodes, or else the entire transaction is refused.
 - As an example, we can have a simple *Project* smart contract that has